verbalius/resume_generator/README.md

-# Nice resume template
+# Easy minimal CV template

-This is my personal template for resume (CV) generation.
+This is very simple minimalistic template for resume (CV) generation.
 It generates a resume with size of A4 page with 10mm margins around using "Linux Libertine font".

 ## How to use: